Obsessed (Addison Rae song)

 "Obsessed" is the debut single by American singer Addison Rae, released on March 19, 2021, through Sandlot Records.
-The song peaked at number ten on the US Billboards Bubbling Under Hot 100 chart.
+The song debuted and peaked at number ten on the US Billboards Bubbling Under Hot 100 chart.

 The song was originally intended to be the lead single from Rae's scrapped debut album.
 An extended play consisting of 4 unreleased tracks, titled AR, was later officially released on August 18, 2023, with "Obsessed" appearing as a Spotify-exclusive bonus track.

 Background

 Rae initially made a name for herself as a social media personality, having created her TikTok account in the summer of 2019.
 In October 2019, she reached one million followers on the platform.
 Around Thanksgiving that year, she dropped out of Louisiana State University, where she was studying broadcast journalism, and moved to Los Angeles with her mother Sheri Nicole Easterling.
 In December that year, she became one of the co-founders of The Hype House.

 Despite her success as a TikToker, a month before COVID-19 lockdown, Rae told talent managers Justin Greenberg and Joe Izzi about her desire to act, sing and dance.
 Greenberg and Izzi helped her land a role in Netflix's He's All That (2021), which would turn out to be a critical failure but a commercial success.
 The managers also booked her first songwriting sessions, with Rae herself starting acting and singing classes.